SAP-archive/Mobile_SDK_oData_App/README.md

 ## How To Get Started
 * Download the [SAPCRMOData project](https://github.com/SAP/Mobile_SDK_oData_App/archive/master.zip)
-* Download and install the latest version of the [SMP SDK for iOS](http://help.sap.com/mobile-platform)
+* Visit the page of latest version of the [SMP SDK for iOS](http://help.sap.com/mobile-platform).
+Follow the installation steps described in the Installation Guide.
-* Read the documentation on [Native OData App Development](http://help.sap.com/mobile-platform)
-*

 ## Configuring the project
 The [SAP Mobile SDK for iOS](http://help.sap.com/mobile-platform) are required to build this app.
-After downloading and running the installer, the dependencies can be easily configured using CocoaPods.
+After installing the required components, all dependencies can be configured using CocoaPods.

-## Installation with CocoaPods
+### Installation with CocoaPods

 [CocoaPods](http://cocoapods.org) is a dependency manager for Objective-C, which automates and simplifies the process of using 3rd-party libraries  in your projects.
 You can install it with the following command: